-NZ On Air's NZ Media Fund (NZMF)1 is founded on public media principles.
+NZ On Air's NZ Media Fund (NZMF) is founded on public media principles.
 These principles include enriching the New Zealand cultural experience, improving diversity of media content in many forms, ensuring content is accessible, strengthening community life, and promoting informed debate.

-Through four funding streams within the NZMF: Scripted, Factual, Music, and Platforms, NZ On Air supports content made by an ever wider range of people, appearing on a multitude of platforms, and reaching more New Zealanders.
-There is no shortage of high quality, creative and exciting content ideas from a growing pool of talented creators in our industry.
+Through four funding streams within the NZMF - Scripted, Factual, Music, and Platforms - NZ On Air supports content made by an ever-widening range of creators, appearing on a multitude of platforms, and reaching more New Zealanders.
+Included in this widening remit from early 2021 has been funding for Public Interest Journalism (PIJF).

+There is no shortage of high quality, creative and exciting content ideas from talented creators in our industry.
+Our investment strategy includes targeted development of creative talent to ensure content is being created by people who reflect the richness of our communities and can tell those stories authentically.

 Audience fragmentation combined with a challenging commercial media environment has increased the case for funding quality public media content, on a range of platforms.
+We are well-placed to address changing media consumption habits, with a flexible funding strategy grounded in a platformneutral approach that is focused on delivering content to audiences where they consume their media.

-NZ On Air plays a central role in the public media fabric, alongside RNZ, Te Māngai Pāho, Māori Television and Crown-owned TVNZ.
+NZ On Air plays a central role in the public media fabric, alongside Te Māngai Pāho, RNZ, Māori Television and TVNZ.
 Collectively we deliver trusted public media to many different audiences.
-NZ On Air has a responsibility both under the

-Broadcasting Act and in supporting the Crown as a Te Tiriti o Waitangi partner, to promote te reo Māori and embrace greater understanding of te ao Māori.
-We also have a responsibility to deliver content for diverse audiences; including women, youth, persons with disabilities, and ethnic and religious minorities.
+NZ On Air has a responsibility both under the Broadcasting Act and in supporting the Crown as a Te Tiriti o Waitangi partner, to promote Māori language and culture.
+We also have a responsibility to deliver content for diverse audiences; including women, children, youth, persons with disabilities, and ethnic and religious minorities.